-Students currently receiving aid under the Illinois Public Aid Law and those whose parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line are eligible for waiver of all fees and lunch charges.
+Students currently receiving aid under the Illinois Public Aid Law, those whose parent is a veteran or active-duty military personnel with income at or below 200% of the federal poverty line, or who are homeless as defined by the Mc-Kinney-Vento Homeless Assistance Act are eligible for waiver of all fees and lunch charges.
 "Lunch charges" means the charges for lunches offered by the school district as a participant under the State of Illinois program of reimbursement for free lunches.
 At Ridgewood this is known as any "Green Plate" offering on the menu.